khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/motion.md

 When elements move on-screen, there should be a quick animation so it is clear to users what moved where.
 These types of animations use a 200 milliseconds transition time.

-Todo: Add modal appearence example
+Todo: Add modal appearance example

 #### Shifting elements